Kelly Preston Kids: How Many Children Did The Actress Have?

 The 20-year-old is an actress in her own right, having played the role of Emily in the 2009 movie Old Dogs alongside her dad and the late Robin Williams.

 Last year, she appeared in another of her dad’s movies, this time The Poison Rose with Morgan Freeman and Brendan Fraser.
-She also took on the promo trial to promote the movie, making appearances on talk shows including The Talk, Extra with Billy Bush, and Jimmy Kimmel Live!.
-She’s also appeared with her parents at events and on a number of red carpets.
+She also took on the promo trail to promote the movie, making appearances on talk shows including The Talk, Extra with Billy Bush, and Jimmy Kimmel Live!.
+She’s also appeared with her parents at a number of events and on red carpets.

 The rising star was clearly very close to her mother and shared a heartfelt Mother’s Day tribute to the late actress on her Instagram page only a few weeks ago.
 “Happy Mother’s Day to this incredible woman.
 Beautiful inside and out, hard working and the most amazing mother and wife,” Travolta wrote.